 - Shooters must pay a fee to participate.

-- No loaded firearms unless you are the shooter.
+- The range is a cold range.
+No loaded firearms unless you are the shooter.
 The range where the stage is set up is the only area where loaded firearms are allowed and only after instructed to load.

 - Staging area is the canopy (cement) area of the pistol range.
 This area is used for getting equipment prepared.
 Shooter, safety officer and on deck shooter are allowed in the safety area.